 How much does it cost to create a social media app?

 Costs to develop a social media app range between $20,000 to $85,000.
 Cost tends to increase dramatically—$100,000 and higher—if business owners envisage rapid growth of their user base.

 Scope of work on a social media app includes extensive back-end development needed to process and store user data.

-Let’s have a deeper look into the anatomy of a social media app and figure out the basic pricing.
+Let’s have a deeper look into the anatomy of a social media app and figure out the

 This table below represents how much time it takes to develop basic features: